chiabre/wyoming-kokoro/README.md

 ---

-## 🧠 Voice Behavior (IMPORTANT)
+## 🧠 Voice Behavior

-This service now supports client-controlled voice selection (Wyoming compliant):
+This service supports client-controlled voice selection (Wyoming compliant):
 - If the client (Home Assistant) provides a voice → it is used
 - If no voice is provided → fallback voice is used (af_heart by default)